FAC29A/alex-portfolio/learnings/markup.md

 ## 2. Ensure a web page is readable for screen readers

+Utilizing proper semantic HTML elements, as mentioned earlier, is essential to ensure that our webpage is accessible to screen readers.

+All the images on our site contain alt attributes with descriptions of the images.
+The only exception is the captcha modal window.
+While the captcha is fully functional and visually appealing, in a real-world scenario, we would use reCaptcha or a similar solution.

+Additionally, we have incorporated ARIA attributes to enhance accessibility.

 ## 3. Ensure our UI has sufficient colour contrast so that everyone can perceive it comfortably

+We have chosen a color palette that consists of dark fonts on light backgrounds and light fonts on dark backgrounds, as seen in our modal windows.
+These colors are defined as root variables, making it easy to modify the color palette by simply changing these values.

 ## 4. Use various tools to check that our website meets accessibility criteria